Netherlands

 Michael Monschau

-Michael Monschau has been a speaker at EurOmnis conferences for over 15 years.
+Michael Monschau has been welcomed as a speaker at EurOmnis conferences since 2007.
 Most of you know Michael from Brainy Data Limited, where he and his son Perry develop external components that are used by many Omnis developers.
-Their current focus is porting oGantt to Javascript which should be available as a preview at the conference

-Prior to forming Brainy Data, Michael was a Senior Omnis Core engineer for over 14 years, responsible for designing and developing many Omnis Studio features developers use every day.
+Before founding Brainy Data, Michael spent over 14 years as a Senior Omnis Core engineer, designing and developing many Omnis Studio features developers use daily.

 While working for Omnis Software, he built or was involved in building: